Above the Influence: Studies

 In 2006, the Government Accountability Office released the results of a five-year study, concluding that the previous "My Anti-Drug" campaign was ineffective, and likely counterproductive, leading those exposed to an increased perception that others use marijuana, stating, "analysis also indicated that among current, non-drug-using youth, exposure to the campaign had unfavorable effects on their anti-drug norms and perceptions of other youths’ use of marijuana — that is, greater exposure to the campaign was associated with weaker anti-drug norms and increases in the perceptions that others use marijuana."

 In 2011, Ohio State University released the results of an independent scientific study stating that the Above the Influence campaign appears to have effectively reduced marijuana use by teenagers.

-"Evidence for the success of Above the Influence is especially heartening because the primary independent evaluation of its predecessor campaign, 'My Anti-Drug', showed no evidence for success", said Michael Slater, principal investigator of the new study and professor of communication at Ohio State University.
-"The 'Above the Influence' campaign appears to be successful because it taps into the desire by teenagers to be independent and self-sufficient", Slater said.
-He also mentioned the limitations of the study.
-These include the fact that findings regarding the ONDCP campaign were based on survey results and not a randomized, experimental design in which some youth saw the ONDCP campaign and others did not.
+"Evidence for the success of Above the Influence is especially heartening because the primary independent evaluation of its predecessor campaign, 'My Anti-Drug', showed no evidence for success," said Michael Slater, principal investigator of the study and professor of communication at OSU.
+"The 'Above the Influence' campaign appears to be successful because it taps into the desire by teenagers to be independent and self-sufficient."
+Slater also acknowledged limitations of the study, such as findings that were based on survey results and not a randomized, experimental design in which some youth saw the ONDCP campaign and others did not.
 Another limitation was that the study, while taking place in twenty communities around the U.S., did not use a random sample of U.S. youth.